What Are Employee Engagement Systems?

-Employee Engagement Surveys measure whether employees are fully involved and enthusiastic about their work and company.
-Intellectually and emotionally engaged employees help to create satisfied, more loyal customers and improved business performance.
-Employee Engagement Surveys gauge the degree of employees’ attachment to their jobs, colleagues and organization, helping to determine their willingness to go beyond the basic parameters of their job.
-They can also be used to understand what factors have the greatest impact on engaging employees and to predict employee retention.
-Employee Engagement Surveys are closely linked to customer engagement and are measured in similar ways.
+Employee engagement tools such as surveys and other analyses assess the degree of employees’ attachment to their jobs, colleagues, and organization, and help determine their willingness to go beyond the basic parameters of their job.
+They can also be used to understand what factors have the greatest impact on engaging employees, and to predict employee retention.

 Usage and satisfaction among survey respondents

-Employee Engagement Surveys help companies identify and build on the strengths and talents of their workforces to gain a competitive edge.
+Employee Engagement Systems help companies identify and build on the strengths and talents of their workforces to gain a competitive edge.
 Managers should:

 - Translate key engagement motivators into a short survey that respects employees’ time and yields the most important insights.

-- Conduct the surveys frequently enough to generate a steady stream of information about engagement levels and ideas for improvement.
+- Conduct employee engagement surveys frequently enough to generate a steady stream of information about engagement levels and ideas for improvement.

 - Make sure employee engagement is a top priority for frontline managers and employees themselves, with reliable procedures for quickly responding to feedback and developing solutions to key issues.